39 Career Overall Rank

-Only two works appeared in both 2014 and 2015 and these were all successful, selling at average prices signifivcantly above his career average.
+Only two works appeared in both 2014 and 2015 and these were both successful, selling at average prices significantly above his career average.
 A new 3rd highest result was recorded in 2015 with Home Decor (Preston + De Stijl = Citizen) Men with Weapons 1997 a massive 182.5 x 365 cm (overall) work selling in the sale of the collection of David Clarke AO at Sothebys in April (Lot No. 86).
 This was toppled by Notes to Basquiat (Ab) Original 1999, which was sold by Deutscher and Hackett's for $87,840 against an estimate $40,000-60,000 in 2016.
 In 2018, seven works of eight offered found new homes with Home Decor (Algebra) Relache 1998 ( 182.7 x 182.3 cm) selling for $54,900 and slipping into his top 10 results in 6th place.

 Overall, works by Gordon Bennett fall in to distinct periods, styles and subjects.
 Those with particularly pleasing layered imagery suggesting multiple interpretations have been far more successful than those in which the political message is too obvious and made at the expense of the image itself.
 A number of extremely powerful and important paintings lie at the centre of Bennett’s much-admired oeuvre.
 Lithographs and screen-prints have faired badly at auction, remaining either unsold, or selling in the vicinity of $500.
 He is amongst the best documented of all Aboriginal artists.
 Works like Haptic Painting Explorer and Possession Island are cases in point.
 There are other paintings by Bennett of this quality that are tightly held and very strong in the literature.
 On those odd occasions when these become available for sale, they will achieve stellar prices up to ten times his current average.

-Gordon Bennett’s prolific art career began after graduating from the Queensland College of Art, Brisbane, in 1988 at the age of 33.
-The slow realization of his shame at age 11 of his part-Aboriginal heritage was kept from him in an effort to protect him from racist taunts from within his working class community and society in general.
+Bennett’s prolific art career began after graduating from the Queensland College of Art, Brisbane, in 1988 at the age of 33.
+During his childhood, Bennet's Aboriginal heritage was kept from him in an effort to protect him from racist taunts from within his working class community and society in general.
 This led increasingly to Bennett’s dissatisfaction with the received histories of Australia and stereotypical castings of identity.
 Always an avid reader, Bennett found that the postmodernist intellectual and artistic circles of the late eighties opened for him new perspectives on the narratives upon which our culture is built.
 He began to fragment and juxtapose his visual references.
-In his early works, events, icons, and texts were thrown together amid the drips and splatters of Pollock style paint.
+In his early works, events, icons, and texts were thrown together amid the drips and splatters of Pollockian paint.
 This confrontational meshing of imagery was driven by a strongly felt sense of injustice at the ‘homogenizing impulse’ of the colonizing white culture; a culture that promoted and maintained itself at the expense of Aboriginal suffering and displacement.
 Bennett sought to retrieve a history of discarded memories and moments and install them alongside the heroic ideal.
 In Myth of the Western Man (White Man’s burden) 1993, the explorer, a familiar figure in primary school textbooks, staunchly holds a blue pole against a number of engulfing elements.
 The swirling paint is interrupted by dates that flag significant events in Aboriginal history.
 The pole pays homage to the reforms of the Whitlam era, including the purchase of Pollock’s controversial Blue Poles for the National Gallery of Australia as well as the end of the white Australia policy and the beginning of land rights and self-determination for Aboriginal people.

 Hoorn, Jeanette.
 Summer 1993.
 Positioning the Post-Colonial Subject: History and Memory in the Art of Gordon Bennett.
 Australia.
 Art & Australia 31(2).